enoklearn/engineering/exercises/automated-testing/defining-features.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Create user stories for 3 new features in your application
+1. Create user stories for three new features in your application
 2. Define the acceptance criteria of these features
 3. (optional) Create a [Figma](https://figma.com) prototype visually showing what these features do
-4. Create psuedo test code based on the acceptance criteria of your features
+4. Create pseudo test code based on the acceptance criteria of your features
 5. Share with your mentor

 ## Questions